Contents

 /// - type: The type of the instance to create.

-/// - byteOrder: The order in which the bytes should be decoded.
+/// - byteOrder: The order in which the bytes will be decoded.

 /// - Returns: A new value of type `T`, read from `offset`.